Avoiding Weekend Weight Gain

 According to researchers our eating habits change quite dramatically at weekends, particularly as we reach for more alcoholic beverages and calorie-dense foods.
 If this is the case for you it can certainly be very easy to gain weight over time.
 A study published in the journal Obesity reports, statistically significant dietary intake differences occur for different days of the week.
 Researchers found that 19 to 50 years olds take in 115 calories per day more on the weekend in comparison to weekdays.

-While that may seem like a small amount, over the course of a year it could add up to nearly 18,000 extra calories.
+While that may seem like a small amount, over the course of a year it could add up to nearly 18,000 extra calories and weight gain.

 The struggle is not necessarily due to being weak, lacking motivation and willpower, or having too strong cravings.
 The struggle is related to what you think!
 How you encounter meals and the thoughts associated with eating any meal will determine whether you are successful or unsuccessful at maintaining your healthy eating and fit lifestyle.

 What you think is vital to your eating behaviors and whether or not you will maintain your weight loss and health goals.
 Researchers found that people on diets failed because certain foods triggered enjoyable and pleasurable thoughts about the food.
-People that struggled with self-regulation were less successful at avoiding the temptation, whereas people that were able to evaluate their thoughts were more successful.
+People that struggled with self-regulation were less successful at avoiding the temptation, whereas people that were able to evaluate their thoughts were more successful avoiding weight gain.

 Here is how you can win the battlefield of your own mind and stay on track this weekend: